-WR - BUF
+WR - LV

 Bills WR John Brown had two receptions for 24 yards in Sunday's Championship round loss to the Chiefs.